NIFTy-PPL/J-UBIK/paper/paper.md

 implementation leveraging the JAX-accelerated NIFTy.re [@Edenhofer:2024] software as its backend.
 J-UBIK streamlines the implementation of key Bayesian inference components, providing customizable likelihood models for different instruments and adaptable prior models for various applications.
-So far the package includes three instrument implementations, two X-ray telescopes, Chandra and eROSITA, and the James Webb Space Telescope (JWST) in the infrared, as well as a prior model adaptable to different sky realizations.
+So far, the package includes three instrument implementations, two X-ray telescopes, Chandra and eROSITA, and the James Webb Space Telescope (JWST) in the infrared, as well as a prior model adaptable to different sky realizations.
 The demos show how the likelihood and prior implementation can be integrated into an inference pipeline, with the possibility to